2 Students working at laptops

 Five reasons to study at the Sheffield Methods Institute

-5. You'll be taught by experts - our staff are active researchers and use cutting-edge research to really bring a subject to life
+5. You'll be taught by experts - our academic staff are active in a variety of fields and use their cutting-edge research to bring classes and workshops to life.

 Annual student conference